GameKyuubi

 Wall Street HODL

 VanEck launches their Bitcoin Trust ETF with the ticker symbol HODL — the drunken forum typo officially enters the lexicon of institutional finance.
+Spot Bitcoin ETFs are approved in the US.

 Where Is GameKyuubi Today?